adex-badr18/smart-exam-study-assistant/README.md

-# ExamPrep AI: Intelligent Exam Preparation Platform
+# SmartExamPrep: Intelligent Exam Preparation Platform

 ## Project Overview

-ExamPrep AI is an interactive web application designed to help students prepare for national examinations by providing AI-generated practice questions and mock exam simulations.
+SmartExamPrep is an interactive web application designed to help students prepare for national examinations by providing AI-generated practice questions and mock exam simulations.
 Leveraging the power of Google's Gemini AI, the platform offers a dynamic learning experience, allowing users to explore past exam questions, take timed mock tests, and receive detailed performance analytics and explanations.

 ## Features